-By Paula Meyer, Founder and President
+By Paula Meyer, Founder, and President

 I just returned from a visit to Kenya on December 10.
 One of my favorite things to do in Kenya is spend time with alumni to learn about their lives since graduation.
 Here are the stories of several alumni and one about a student who will graduate from law school in 2020.

-Philip Miriti joined the program in 2007 and finished a training program to become a plumber in 2019.
+Philip joined the program in 2007 and finished a training program to become a plumber in 2019.
 Philip was raised by his single mother who worked part-time as a community worker.
 While a student in our program, Philip’s teachers consistently noted that he was hardworking, punctual, and a good problem-solver.
-Today, Philip is not employed full-time with any single organization, but rather serves as plumbing contractor.
+Today, Philip is not employed full-time with any single organization, but rather serves as a plumbing contractor.
 He has developed a wonderful, outgoing personality that will serve him well as he works to support his young family.
 Philip is now married; he and his wife had a son in 2019 whom they named Lennick – after Doug and Beth Ann Lennick, his sponsors for all those years.

-Jackline Nyarwai was in our first high school graduating class in 2012, and was of the very first students in our program.
+Jackline was in our first high school graduating class in 2012 and was of the very first students in our program.
 After completing high school she took a one-year program in front-office skills.
-Upon completing that program, Jackline became the enthusiastic and always cheerful NRCA/Karibu Loo receptionist.
+Upon completing that program, Jackline became the enthusiastic and always cheerful NRCF/Karibu Loo receptionist.
 In 2014, her pleasant and outgoing personality got her hired by Bimeda, a veterinary supply company, as a Customer Care Representative.
 Having been very happy and successful in that role, Jackline is now pursuing additional education, courtesy of Bimeda, and hopes to move into a sales position in the future.
-She lives with her mother, one sister and a niece and has moved her family out of the slums into an apartment with running water and electricity, luxuries never before enjoyed by the family.
+She lives with her mother, one sister, and a niece and has moved her family out of the slums into an apartment with running water and electricity, luxuries never before enjoyed by the family.
 Jackline was proudly sponsored by Keith and Kathleen Kale.